TomSoderling/dev-days-labs/HandsOnLab/README.md

 ## Connect to Azure Mobile Apps

 Of course being able grab data from a RESTful end point is great, but what about a full back end?
-This is where Azure Mobile Apps comes in.
-Let's upgrade our application to use an Azure Mobile Apps back end.
+This is where Microsoft Azure Mobile Apps comes in.
+Let's upgrade our application to use this new back end.

 Head to [http://portal.azure.com](http://portal.azure.com) and register for an account.